 Overview

-The D&I (Dissemination and Implementation) Core aids in the assessment of barriers and facilitators to intervention uptake and helps to tailor implementation approaches to maximize health impact and improve research methods and operations.
-We leverage our diverse partners and collaborators to test the robustness of innovations in different environments and populations, identifying appropriate adaptations for different contexts.
-We provide consultations to individuals and teams using dissemination and implementation science in research studies.
+The Tufts Dissemination and Implementation (D&I) Core offers services around assessing barriers and facilitators to intervention uptake and help tailoring implementation approaches to maximize health impact and improve research methods and operations.
+We provide consultations to individuals and teams using dissemination and implementation science methods.

 Faculty and trainees at Tufts CTSI partner and collaborator institutions are eligible for these consultation services.